aragon/nest/grants/FSFL/roadmap.md

 ### Implementation (5 weeks)
 1. Coordinate with Aragon team to implement actions items per the checklist
 2. Deliverable(s):
-   - Testing and go-live of processes and/or platform changes
+   - Testing and go-live of the first interaction/s between a DAO and select land jurisdiction(s)
 3. Fees: $50k